-A handful of travel credit cards now waive foreign transaction and currency conversion fees, saving you as much as 5 percent compared to standard credit cards.
+A handful of travel credit cards and charge cards do not charge foreign transaction and currency conversion fees, saving you as much as 5 percent compared to standard credit cards.
 Finding the right no foreign transaction fee credit card offers for you depends on your itinerary and your personal style.

 The first time I traveled to Europe, back in the early 1990s, friends had warned me about foreign transaction fees.
 Even though my trusty Citibank card carried a 3 percent surcharge on each of my purchases and cash advances, the corner bureau de change charged a whole lot more.
 Today, far more European merchants accept Visa, MasterCard, and even American Express.
 It's cheaper than ever to let your credit card convert your currency on the fly.
 And a handful of banks hope to lure your business by eliminating transaction fees entirely.